eSlimKorea/eSlimKorea/README.md

 Visit our [official website](http://www.eslim.co.kr) for more information.

 ## 📧 Contact
-For any inquiries or support, please reach out through our website.
+For any inquiries or support, please reach out through tech@eslim.co.kr

 ---